-Beginner SEO Guide: How to Do Keyword Research
+Beginner SEO Guide: How to Perform Keyword Research for 2020

 If you've dipped your toes at all into the world of SEO, then you've heard the word that all search engine masters love and hate: keyword.

 Whatever side you believe, keyword research and keyword marketing still have their value if you know how to play your cards.
 Here, we're helping you figure out what to do and how.